 The range of intermediate values of the status quo $\hat{a}$ in Proposition 3 includes the range considered by GK, KM, and DE, and the most informative equilibrium $z^$ matches the equilibrium in KM's Proposition 8, which has thus far been used as a means to compare across different communication games.
 By identifying this equilibrium as the most informative equilibrium in veto games we aid these comparisons.
 For instance, while KM indirectly prove that the most informative veto equilibrium is more informative than that under cheap talk, without identifying this equilibrium they do not know its other properties and thus cannot compare sender or receiver payoffs across mechanisms, which the present work now allows.
-In addition, DE finds that full delegation is better for the receiver than KM's particular veto equilibrium, which DE uses
+In addition, DE finds that full delegation is better for the receiver than KM's particular veto equilibrium, which DE uses since it "is thus far the most [informative] equilibrium identified in the literature" (p.
+828).
+We strengthen this result by showing there are in fact no other more informative equilibria.

-&lt;sup>9GK focuses instead on a different equilibrium with two pooling intervals as depicted in Figure 3(IV), and a broader debate about equilibrium selection in this environment has persisted (Krehbiel, 2001; Battaglini, 2016), in part centered on assumptions for beliefs off the equilibrium path.
+&lt;sup>10GK focuses instead on a different equilibrium with two pooling intervals as depicted in Figure 3(IV), and a broader debate about equilibrium selection in this environment has persisted (Krehbiel, 2001; Battaglini, 2016), in part centered on assumptions for beliefs off the equilibrium path.
 While we do not make explicit restrictions in the present work, it should be noted that the most informative equilibrium is supported by beliefs surviving several reasonable refinements, including monotonicity and the Cho and Kreps (1987) intuitive criterion.